hashicorp/field-workshops-terraform/docs/slides/aws/hcp-terraform-v2/index.md

 class:  review, no-footer
 # Chapter 3 review

-1. Terraform Cloud supports CLI, VCS and API workflows, adapting to different code-management practices
+1. HCP Terraform supports CLI, VCS and API workflows, adapting to different code-management practices

-2. Terraform Cloud enables testing and validation with policy-as-code, and sustains maintenance with deployment health-checks and alerting
+2. HCP Terraform enables testing and validation with policy-as-code, and sustains maintenance with deployment health-checks and alerting
 ???
 # Chapter 3 review

-1. Terraform execution is driven by different priorities and the workflows in Terraform Cloud are adaptive.
+1. Terraform execution is driven by different priorities and the workflows in HCP Terraform are adaptive.
 VCS-driven workflows are important for groups that are focused specifically in Infrastructure-as-Code delivery.
 VCS-driven workflows shorten the knowledge gap between newhires and veterans because they use a common set of defined practices; and VCS-driven workflows flattens the adoption curve for consumers because not everyone needs to learn Terraform.

 2. Policy validation is increasingly necessary for all aspect of \[Work\]-as-Code practices.
 In our case, we truly believe that there should not be ___#YOLO-driven development!___ when dealing with infrastructure deployments.
-Terraform Cloud provides deployment health-checks and alerting mechanisms to provide continual coverage of emerging changes in infrastructure deployments.
+HCP Terraform provides deployment health-checks and alerting mechanisms to provide continual coverage of emerging changes in infrastructure deployments.
 ---
 name: Modules-and-API
 class: title, no-footer